khoi-truong/til/README.md

 ### Django

 - [Awesome Django](https://github.com/rosarior/awesome-django) - A curated list of awesome Django apps, projects and resources.
+- [Classy Class-Based Views](https://ccbv.co.uk/) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.

 #### Django books and tutorials